opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 **Since version:** `2.0` ∙ **Type:** `boolean` ∙ **Cardinality:** `Optional` ∙ **Default value:** `false`  \
 **Path:** /

-Include the Ellipsoid to Geiod difference in the calculations of every point along every StreetWithElevationEdge.
+Include the Ellipsoid to Geoid difference in the calculations of every point along every StreetWithElevationEdge.

-When set to true (it is false by default), the elevation module will include the Ellipsoid to Geiod difference in the calculations of every point along every StreetWithElevationEdge in the graph.
+When set to true (it is false by default), the elevation module will include the Ellipsoid to Geoid difference in the calculations of every point along every StreetWithElevationEdge in the graph.

 NOTE: if this is set to true for graph building, make sure to not set the value of